Antonio Brown accused of rape by former trainer

 Britney Taylor says Brown sexually assaulted her on three occasions, according to a lawsuit filed Tuesday in the Southern District of Florida.

 Brown has denied the allegations.
-Darren Heitner, a lawyer representing Brown, says it was “a consensual personal relationship.”
+Darren Heitner, a lawyer representing Brown, told The Associated Press his client plans to countersue.

+“He will pursue all legal remedies to not only clear his name, but to also protect other professional athletes against false accusations,” Heitner said in a statement.

 The New York Times first reported about the lawsuit.